What does Kazen Kai mean?

 When was Kazen Kai established?

 The Kazen Kai Martial Arts Association was formed in 2001, when Sensei Kidd and his other instructors felt that the time had come for them to leave the Ishinryu Karate Association and to further develop their own style of teaching.
 In 2002 we opened our first fulltime Martial Arts Centre in Hutton, Brentwood.
-Since then Kazen Kai has gone from strength to strength with many clubs across Essex, including an additional fulltime Martial Arts Centre in Great Baddow, Chelmsford as well as additional clubs in Kent and the North East of England.
+Since then Kazen Kai has gone from strength to strength with many clubs across Essex, including two additional fulltime Martial Arts Centres in Chelmsford and Harlow and as well as additional clubs in Kent and the North East of England.

 Kazen Kai is one of the founder members of the English Karate Federation (EKF) which is the National Governing Body for Karate in England.